syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/signature/open-save.md

 # Open and Save Signature

-The Signature component supports to open the signature by using hosted/online URL or base64.
+The Signature control supports to open the signature by using hosted/online URL or base64.
 And it also supports various save options like image, base64, and blob.

 ## Open Signature

-The signature component opens a pre-drawn signature as either base64 or hosted/ online URL using the `load` method.
+The signature control opens a pre-drawn signature as either base64 or hosted/ online URL using the `load` method.
 It supports the PNG, JPEG, and SVG image’s base64.

 {% if page.publishingplatform == "aspnet-core" %}